 In the Case of a Fire – Prepare and Plan Ahead

-There are a few things to be aware of so you can minimize the perils and dangers that are commonly correlated with house fires:
+There are a few aspects to be aware of so you can decrease the perils and dangers that are associated with house fires:

-- Fireplaces: Creosote is highly combustible and it builds up in your fireplace after it’s been in use, so make sure to get your fireplace cleaned and maintained routinely.
-Getting a big, sturdy screen is also critical to avoid sparks from coming into the room and log rollovers.
+- Fireplaces: Creosote is very flammable and it develops in your fireplace and chimney after it’s been in use, so make sure to get your fireplace cleaned and maintained regularly.
+Obtaining a large, durable screen is also important to prevent sparks from coming into the room and log rollovers.

-- Children: Children are inquisitive and fire is appealing to them, so instruct your children that fire is not something to play with.
-Additionally, keep lighter and matches in a secure area that is out of sight and out of reach.
+- Children: Children are inquisitive and fire is appealing to them, so teach your kids that fire isn’t something to play with.
+Additionally, keep matches and lighters in a safe location that is out of sight and out of reach.

-Call the skillful fire damage restoration team from Paul Davis at once if your property has had a fire.
-Our professional technicians can restore any fire damage and get your residence back in good condition.
-For a franchise near your area, call us at 888-473-7669.
+Immediately call the professional fire damage restoration team from Paul Davis if your property has had a fire.
+Our skillful team can restore any fire damage and get your residence back in good condition.
+For a franchise near you, call us at 888-473-7669.